Scenario Creation

 Free users are limited to 10 story cards per scenario and FictionLab+ have access to 30 story cards.

-The Characters section is where you define the key figures in your scenario.
+The Story Characters section is where you define the key figures in your scenario.
 Defining characters is very important and increases the memory of the AI significantly.
-If you have more characters in the scenario than you have slots available, focus on the main characters and leave side characters out.
+If you have more characters in the scenario than there is space, focus on the main characters and leave side characters out.

 Character Name